-Grown for white or cream-colored, usually fragrant flowers that bloom in late spring or early summer.
-Blossoms are four petaled, typically 1–2 in.wide; they range from single to fully double.
-Plants are generally large and vigorous, with fountainlike form.
-Oval, 2–4-in.- long leaves (typically medium green in color) are arranged in pairs along the stems.
-Prune every year just after bloom, cutting out oldest wood and surplus shoots at base.
+Prized for their white or cream-colored, usually fragrant flowers that bloom in late spring or early summer.
+Blossoms are four petaled, typically 1–2 in. wide; they range from single to fully double.
+Plants are generally large and vigorous, with a fountainlike form.
+Oval, 2–4-in.-long leaves (typically medium green in color) are arranged in pairs along the stems.
+Prune every year just after bloom, cutting out the oldest wood and surplus shoots at the base.
 To rejuvenate, cut to the ground.
 Taller types are striking planted in lawns and as background and corner plantings; smaller kinds can be used near foundations or planted as low screens or informal hedges.
-Buy this plant in bloom to check for best fragrance.
+Buy this plant in bloom to check for the best fragrance.
 Not fussy about soil type but must have good drainage.Philadelphus lewisii

-Native to western North America; the state flower of Idaho.
-Fountain-shaped, loosely branched shrub 4–10 ft. tall, typically broader than high.
+Deciduous shrub native to western North America.
+It is the state flower of Idaho.
+Fountain-shaped, loosely branched shrub grows to 4–10 ft. tall, typically broader than high.
 Satiny single, white flowers to 2 in. across.
 Tolerates some aridity.